Plymouth Reliant: History

 Initial advertisements for the Aries were done in red, white, and blue and emphasized American industry's desire to answer the challenge of Japanese products and also promoted the low $5,880 base price.
 Since Chrysler was so financially strapped, early promotional shots featured the same car, but with Dodge and Plymouth badges and trim swapped.
 In 1981, sales of the Reliant and Aries got off to a slow, but early start and can be attributed to Chrysler's inadequate preparation.
 Instead of producing a sufficient amount of base models, Chrysler was producing a larger number of SE and Custom models.
 When consumers arrived at Plymouth (and Dodge) dealers, they were shocked to find that the Reliant they were planning on purchasing would end up costing hundreds or thousands of dollars more.
-As a result of this, Chrysler corrected this and began building more base models then sales of the Reliant and Aries skyrocketed.
+As a result of this, Chrysler corrected this and began building more base models and sales of the Reliant and Aries skyrocketed.

 The Reliant and Aries were available in standard "base", mid-level Custom, and high-end SE (later renamed LE) trim levels.
 Unlike the coupe and sedan, the station wagon was not available in base trim.
 "SE" Reliant/Aries wagons came standard with exterior woodtone siding, although it could be deleted.
 All models except base could be ordered with front bucket seats rather than the standard bench.
 By 1987, though, bucket seats became standard and bench seats were optional without charge.

+Peak sales were reached in the first year, with another high in 1984, but in spite of the 1986 facelift they decreased steadily in the succeeding years.
+With sales down 19% part way through 1987, Chrysler announced massive price cuts (of up to 16%) and a whittling down of the range to two models, offering a limited number of options.
+Since the tooling and other fixed costs were long ago amortized for the aging design, Chrysler would still earn money on the Aries/Reliant.
+Sales shot up for 1988 and the car was still selling strong during the partial 1989 model year.